desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 3. Notifications to humans SHOULD be done via email.
 Child DNS operators SHOULD be notified by making a report query as described above.
 The same condition should not be reported unnecessarily frequently to the same recipient.

-4. In the RRR model, if the registry performs DS automation, the registry SHOULD inform the registrar of any DS changes via the EPP Change Poll Extension {{!RFC8590}} or a similar channel.
+4. In the RRR model, if the registry performs DS automation, the registry SHOULD inform the registrar of any DS record changes via the EPP Change Poll Extension {{!RFC8590}} or a similar channel.

 5. The currently active DS configuration as well as the history of DS updates SHOULD be made accessible to the registrant (or their designated party) through the customer portal available for domain management.

 # Registration Locks {#locks}

-- What is the relationship with other registration state parameters, such as EPP locks?
+- How does DS automation interact with other registration state parameters, such as EPP locks?

 ## Analysis